-Currently, the tool is still in beta and is only available for sellers who are either registered with Amazon’s Brand Registry or Vendors within the US.
+Currently, the tool is in beta and only available for sellers who are either registered with Amazon’s Brand Registry or Vendors within the US.
 You also must have an Amazon Store for your brand in order to use Posts.

 What are the benefits of Posts?

 Consumers are increasingly responsive to social media content when shopping online.
 In fact, 54% of U.S. shoppers say they’ve bought something they first learned about on social media.
 When it comes to platforms, consumers start their searches on Facebook (26%), YouTube (24%) and Instagram (18%).

 Social media’s knack for displaying products in attractive, relatable settings resonates with customers.
 Posts evoke the look and feel of traditional social channels, while going a step beyond by allowing customers to view the product behind the compelling content in one click.
 That alone makes using Posts a no-brainer.